BjornFJohansson/seguid_calculator/README.md

 The lSEGUID is the SEGUID of the lexocographically smallest of the sense or antisense strands of a double stranded DNA sequence.
 This means that if a sequence and its reverse compliment have the same lSEGUIDs.
-This can be useful to identify double stranded DNA sequences, regardles of the form they are presented.
+This can be useful to identify double stranded DNA sequences, regardless of the form they are presented.

 Circular SEGUID or cSEGUID is the SEGUID checksum for circular (DNA) sequences.
 As there are many circular permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the